signalogic/SigSRF_SDK/mediaTest_readme.md

 Below is "quick-reference" mediaMin command line documentation:

+### Mode and Platform

+-cXXX specifies a base platform.
+Currently for the Github .rar packages and Docker containers this option should always be given as -cx86.

+-MN specifies an optional operating mode N. Currently for the Github .rar packages and Docker containers no mode option should be given.

 ### Inputs

 Inputs are given by one or more "-ixxx" options, where xxx is a filename or UDP port.
 An example of a port specification is -i192.168.1.2:52000